AKSW/limbo-project/draw/README.md

 The files contain the following data

-`data.json` - the metadata of datasets in the LOD cloud including the information on the mCloud (https://www.mcloud.de/) metatdata catalog
+`data.json` - the metadata of datasets in the LOD cloud including the information from the mCloud (https://www.mcloud.de/) metatdata catalog.
+The 'limbo-mcloud' document is the last one in the file.
+At the moment, this document only contains dummy links to 2 other datasets in the LOD cloud.
+They will have to be replaced by real links in the future.

 `output.svg` - an empty .svg file which will contain the LOD diagram after the script has terminated

 `settings.json` - the settings for the diagram

 Please note that the script applies a minimization function to determine the optimal parameters for visualization.
-It either terminates after convergence or 10000 iterations.
-In case you are generating a diagram for the entire LOD cloud, this may take a couple of hours.
+It either terminates after convergence or after 10000 iterations.
+In case you are generating a diagram for the entire LOD cloud, completion of the diagram generation may take a couple of hours.

 ## Supplementary files
 `stat` - folder to store example SPARQL queries that explore statistics from LIMBO datasets